Philippe Coutinho: Could 'inhibited' Brazilian thrive back in the Premier League?

 Right from the outset, where best to station Coutinho in Barca's star-studded line-up became a much-talked-about, and at times thorny, issue.

-When the player arrived at the Nou Camp, Andres Iniesta was still operating as the club's attacking midfielder on the left of the midfield trio in their trusted 4-3-3 formation, meaning Coutinho either had to compete with Ousmane Dembele to feature on the left-hand side of a front three, or simply act as the veteran Spaniard's understudy until he departed for Japan at the end of that season.
+When the player arrived at the Nou Camp, Andres Iniesta was still operating as the club's attacking midfielder in their trusted 4-3-3 formation, meaning Coutinho either had to compete with Ousmane Dembele to feature on the left-hand side of a front three, or simply act as the veteran Spaniard's understudy until he departed for Japan at the end of that season.

-Coutinho had performed both roles with distinction at Anfield, although the central midfield role after Mohamed Salah's arrival in the summer of 2017 had forced a tactical rethink by Klopp.
+Coutinho had performed both roles with distinction at Anfield, although he was pushed back into midfield only after Mohamed Salah's arrival in the summer of 2017 had forced a tactical rethink by Klopp.

 In fact, Coutinho's final Liverpool goal, in a 5-0 win over Swansea, came from that central-midfield berth and that is where then-Barcelona coach Ernesto Valverde envisaged his new recruit playing when he bought him.